 The College also recently completed a survey of the class of 2001 to see where alumni are on their career paths ten years after graduation.
-The results are part of a new brochure that includes profiles of recent alumni and describes the benefits of the Albion Advantage.
+The results are part of a new brochure that includes profiles of recent alumni and describes the benefits of an Albion hands-on educaiton.

 Recently, Albion graduates without higher degrees who completed a PayScale.com survey reported a mid-career (approximately 15 years' experience) median salary of $79,100.
 This compares favorably to many schools in the Midwest as well as liberal arts colleges nationally.

 Ms. Nancy Edoff Human Resources 1461 E. Twelve Mile Rd.
 Madison Heights, MI 48071